-Remember—we said just a bit.
+Remember—we said just a little.
 Some of us have the bad habit of sitting in our own misery for too long (after the second day of not showering, pick yourself up, and get on with life).
-What this wallowing process does allow you to do is start the grieving process.
-If you don’t stop and process your feelings, you’re going to be picking out bananas in the grocery store a few months later and find yourself sobbing about a bruised piece of fruit (it’s called a delayed response).
+But what this wallowing process does allow you to do is start the grieving process.
+If you don’t stop and process your feelings, you’re going to be picking out bananas in the grocery store a few months later and find yourself sobbing over a bruised piece of fruit (it’s called a delayed response).

 We suggest doing this in the privacy of your own home with the door shut.
 Or you can do a tantrum yoga class in which you’re encouraged to channel your youth.
 Hemalayaa, the founder of this yoga method, relies on screaming, as well as chest-pounding and laughing, to get rid of stress in her classes.
 “I believe we are emotional beings, and there are times we need to express in order to let go of emotion, especially old stuff that is sitting in there, festering,” she says.

-Yes, it will help talking to your friends, but after a while, they’re going to get sick of it.
+Yes, it will help to talk to your friends, but after a while, they’re going to get sick of it.
 To be honest, there’s only so many times they want to hear about how if your partner had done “this” or “that,” things would have been different.
-Sometimes therapy is tough love, and when it is, that means you’ve got the right expert.
+Sometimes therapy is tough, and when it is, that might mean you’ve got the right expert.